Managing HPE Zerto Software: Setup, Protection, and Recovery

 Exercise 16: Using the Clone Operation

-Exercise 17: Using the Zerto REST API
+Exercise 17: Using the HPE Zerto REST API

 Exercise 18: Using VMware Host Tags